Management

 Remove Pipeline from Route:

-- Connection reverts to direct device-to-target flow
+- Remove the pipeline; the connection reverts to direct device-to-target flow

 Delete Route:

-- Click connection line
+- Click

 Remove Device:

-- Click device node on canvas
+- Select the device node on the canvas and choose removal

-- Delete modal appears
+- The Remove device from routes modal appears

-- All routes using this device are deleted
+Remove device to confirm - All routes using this device are deleted

 Remove Target:

-- Click target node on canvas
+- Select the target node on the canvas and choose removal

-- Delete modal appears
+- The Remove target from routes modal appears

-- All routes using this target are deleted
+Remove target to confirm - All routes using this target are deleted

 Advanced Routes